glugg23/SET08103-G20/docs/use-case/use-case-7.md

 ### Success End Condition

-Display the organised populations to the screen
+Display the top `n` populated cities to the screen

 ### Failed End Condition